2017, data visualisation, critical design

-PrivacyLamp takes form as a classic desk lamp.
+PrivacyLamp takes the form of a classic desk lamp.
 The only visible difference is a USB cable coming out from the stand, right next to the power cable.
-However its functionality differs radically from a normal lamp.
-First PrivacyLamp will not lit up, before it’s connected to a computer with USB, and its enclosed software is launched.
+However, its functionality differs radically from a normal lamp.
+First PrivacyLamp will not light up before it’s connected to a computer with USB, and its enclosed software is launched.

-When a specific tracker return multiple times, the flickers gets longer and more intense, as a way to visualize if the interruption was caused by a returning tracker, or just a one time visit.
-If the user desires he can turn of the light, by pulling the string switch, and the lamp will exit recording mode, and go into resume mode.
+When a specific tracker returns multiple times, the flickers get longer and more intense, as a way to visualize if the interruption was caused by a returning tracker or just a one-time visit.
+If the user desires he can turn off the light, by pulling the string switch, and the lamp will exit recording mode, and go into resume mode.

 Now a list of the most visiting trackers during the recording time is displayed on the UI, with information about the company behind the tracker, including company name, location (country and city), and how many times the tracker was encountered on the user's network.

-No history is stored and the lamp can only record when its turned on.
+No history is stored and the lamp can only record when it's turned on.
 When the lamp is turned off and then is turned back on it will also start a new recording.
-This is an active choice to design for an experience that forces its user to experience its ambient impact in real-time before getting presented to the detailed information about who actual caused the flickering.
+This is an active choice to design for an experience that forces its user to experience its ambient impact in real-time before getting presented with detailed information about who actually caused the flickering.

-“I was searching on google, and for each word I Finished (in the search bar) the lamp flickered a bit.
+“I was searching on Google, and for each word I finished (in the search bar) the lamp flickered a bit.
 And it continued until the whole sentence was done.
-I don’t know if it was a coincident..
-For a moment it felt like somebody was live streaming me.”
+I don’t know if it was a coincidence.
+For a moment it felt like somebody was live streaming me”

 PrivacyLamp is made from an Ikea lamp of the model ÅRSTID.
-An Arduino Uno is installed in the base part of the lamp together with a circuit to control the bulb's light density, as well as measuring whenever the lamp is turned on or off by the string switch.
+An Arduino Uno is installed in the base part of the lamp together with a circuit to control the bulb's light density, as well as to measure whenever the lamp is turned on or off by the string switch.

-The Aarduino communicated with the enclosed software through the USB.
-The software is an java application created with Processing
+The Arduino communicates with the enclosed software through the USB.
+The software is a Java application created with Processing

-The software uses the Carnivore library to record incoming packages and the IP adresses behind.
-The incoming Ip’s is identified using an IP geolocated API from ip-api.com.
-When the company name behind the incoming ip is know, it gets compared to a dataset of potential trackers by DisconnectMe.
+The software uses the Carnivore library to record incoming packages and the IP addresses behind.
+The incoming IPs is identified using an IP geolocated API from ip-api.com.
+When the company name behind the incoming IP is known, it gets compared to a dataset of potential trackers by DisconnectMe